vhl/css-style-guide/README.md

 ### Style Documentation

 We use [Hologram](trulia.github.io/hologram/) to auto-generate a live style guide (/music/style_guide).
-Objects and other classes aree documented in specially formatted comments directly in the CSS/SASS files:
+Objects and other classes are documented in specially formatted comments directly in the CSS/SASS files:

 ```css